-The first building on the Ormiston estate was a slab hut erected in the early 1850’s to provide accommodation and kitchen for the workers.
-The slab hut remains today as the house’s only kitchen.
+The first building on the Ormiston estate was a slab hut, which was erected in 1853.
+The slab hut remains today, on display as the house’s kitchen.
 The gaps in its rough timber slabs are covered by metal strips and fastened with hand wrought nails.
 A cedar ceiling and verandah were added at a later date and rooms for maids were later built beside the hut.

-Work on the main house commenced in 1862, using craftsman and materials from Britain.
-These were believed to have been transported to Australia aboard the famous clipper ship, Flying Cloud.
-The same architect who assisted Hope with the building of Kilcoy House also designed Ormiston house.
+Work on the main house commenced in 1862, using some craftsman and materials from overseas, and some local materials.
+Overseas materials were believed to have been transported to Australia aboard the famous clipper ship, the Flying Cloud.

 The ceilings in the first section of the house were originally of calico and in the second stage, lathe and plaster.
-It is believed the magnificent metal zinc ceilings were installed circa 1917 during the ownership by the Macartney family.
-The designs were by Wunderlich’s top designer of the time, Samuel Rowe, who used small hearts as his signature in the designs.
+The metal zinc ceilings were installed during the ownership by the Macartney family.

 Ormiston House was one of the first houses in Queensland to have a flushing toilet.
-It also boasted gas lighting, although the carbide gas pipes and water tanks were later vandalised.
-Remains of the old pipes can be seen in the drawing room, study and pantry.
+It also boasted gas lighting, and remains of the carbide gas pipes can be seen in the drawing room, study and pantry.

 After Hope’s departure from Ormiston, the property was tenanted for several years.
 It was purchased by John Arthur Macartney F.R.G.S. in 1913.

 Macartney was an explorer and prominent pioneer pastoralist in Central Queensland and the Northern Territory.
-Although he was an extensive landowner, he was renowned more for exploration and in recognition of his achievements he was made a Fellow of the Royal Geological Society in 1880.
+Although he was an extensive landowner, he was renowned more for exploration and in recognition of his achievements he was made a Fellow of the Royal Geological Society in 1885.
 He made many improvements to the house, notably the pressed metal ceilings.
-After he died in 1917 it was left in the care of his unmarried daughter Flora and her widowed sister.
-Flora struggled to maintain the house and grounds and although she resisted modern conveniences such as electricity, it was eventually installed.
+After he died in 1917 it was left in the care of his daughter Flora and her widowed sister.